mdabir1203/42-Exam-Concepts/README.md

 Concepts about the exam problems and discussion about various optimized solution

-All tools and documentations will be an showcase of recent Machine Learning and AI Tools.
-To promote usage of Advanced Technology
+All tools and documentations will be a showcase of recent Machine Learning and AI Tools.
+To promote usage of Advanced Technology and also promoting creativity in the tech field among 42 schools